 Heather Rosecrans, F.R.A.P.S

-Executive Vice President, Medical Devices & Combination Products
+Executive Vice President, Medical Devices and Combination Products

-Heather Rosecrans brings more than 40 years of public health and medical device experience to Greenleaf.
-She continues her commitment to public health by providing strategic consulting services and working with Greenleaf clients to deliver innovative devices to patients.
+Heather Rosecrans has more than 45 years of public health and medical device experience.
+She continues her commitment to public health by providing strategic consulting services and working with Greenleaf clients to bring innovative devices to the U.S.

 Heather started her FDA career as a biologist in the Bureau of Medical Devices.
 In 1980, she joined the newly organized CDRH Premarket Application (PMA) Staff.
-For the next 7 years, she coordinated the administrative, scientific, and regulatory review of PMAs, as well as product development protocols, master files and associated submissions.
+For the next seven years, she coordinated the administrative, scientific, and regulatory review of PMAs, as well as product development protocols, master files, and associated submissions.

-Heather’s extensive experience at CDRH—specifically her pivotal role in developing the 510(k) Program—enabled her to become one of the nation’s leading 510(k) experts.
-Since its inception in 1976, more than 150,000 510(k)s for devices have been reviewed for a determination regarding substantial equivalence via the program.
+Heather’s extensive experience at CDRH—specifically her pivotal role in developing the 510(k) program—has made her one of the nation’s leading 510(k) experts.
+Since the program’s inception in 1976, the FDA has reviewed more than 150,000 device 510(k)s for a determination regarding substantial equivalence.

-Heather has represented and spoken on behalf of CDRH in multiple forums, including national conferences, FDA advisory committee meetings, and international symposiums.
-While at the FDA, she worked collaboratively with the Center for Medicare and Medicaid Services and other regulatory agencies.
+Heather represented CDRH in multiple forums, including national conferences, FDA advisory committee meetings, and international symposiums.
+While at the FDA, she worked collaboratively with the Centers for Medicare and Medicaid Services and other regulatory agencies.
 Her published works include numerous guidance and regulatory documents.
 Heather continues to speak on matters related to FDA premarket regulation of medical devices.